milgra/mmfm/MANUAL.md

 ## 2. The Main Interface

-Zen Music's main user interface has four main parts :
+MMFM's main user interface has four main parts :

-- The toolbar
+- The main toolbar
 - The file browser
+- The file info browser
+- The content toolbar
 - The content viewer
-- The file info browser

-## 3. The toolbar
+## 3. The main toolbar

-The toolbar contains the controller buttons and information display.

-Buttons from left to right :
+Elements from left to right :

 1. close application button
+2. about/help button
-2. progress info field
+3. progress info field
-3. the file info browser button
+4. the sidebar( file info/clipboard ) toggle button
-4. the maximize button
+5. the maximize button

 ## 4. The file browser

 The file browser shows all files in the current directory.
 Use the mouse or the arrow keys to navigate through files.
+Single click or move over a file with the arrow keys to view it.
 Double click on the double dot or press enter on it to go up a directory.

-## 5. The content viewer

-The content viewer shows the currently selected media.
-Press the control key and scroll with the mouse over the media to zoom in/out.

-## 6. The file info browser
+## 5. The file info browser

 The file info browser shows all information about the currently selected file.
 To make it visible click on the file info browser button on the toolbar next to the maximize button.

+## 6. The content toolbar

+Elements from left to right :

+1. previous page button
+2. next page button
+3. play/pause button
+4. progress bar
+5. zoom in button
+6. zoom out button

+## 7. The content viewer

+The content viewer shows the currently selected media.
+Press +/- buttons to zoom in/out, or use the scroll wheel of the mouse, or use pinch gestures on the touchpad to zoom in/out, or use the zoom in/out buttons in the content toolbar.
+Press space or the play/pause button to toggle auto play.

-## 7. Controlling the application
+## 8. Controlling the application

 **To exit the application**
 Click on the close application button